alflores-pivotal/sample-basic-cf-broker/README.md

 ## IMPORTANT
-You need to have "admin" rigths to register services available in the marketplace.
+You need to have "admin" rights to register services available in the marketplace.

 ## Listing all Service Brokers
 Run the following command: